 For a long time now we’ve been applying what’s often called rolling wave planning with our clients.
-Rolling wave planning is applied in several areas of the Disciplined Agile (DA) framework, including release planning by a delivery team, technology roadmapping, and product roadmapping to name a few.
+Rolling wave planning is applied in several areas of the Disciplined Agile (DA) toolkit, including release planning by a delivery team, technology roadmapping, and product roadmapping to name a few.
 This article explores how to apply rolling wave planning in a pragmatic manner to technology roadmaps.

 An important aspect of your enterprise architecture efforts is to provide architectural guidance, both business and technical guidance, to your organization.
 One of the key artifacts that enterprise architects will create is a technology roadmap that, as the name suggests, provides guidance as to the proper application of technologies within your organization.
 This roadmap will often supplement any “as is” and “to be” models that the enterprise architects create.